 - Add excitement.
 You can create a buzz for your business by hosting different pop-up food trucks, holding fund-raisers for local groups, or having live music if allowed by local laws;

-There are other areas that need to be considered, and StrasGlobal’s expertise can provide counsel, including:
+There are other areas that need to be considered and StrasGlobal can help with, including:

 - Appearance.
 Remember that the look of the food truck is going to represent your store.
 Make sure that it is presenting the image that you want seen by your customers.
 You need to think about pictures, images or logos on the truck, the truck’s colors, how old the truck looks, does it need to be washed, food and grease smells that come from the truck area, paper signs on the truck, its windows, and more.

 - Visibility.
 Decide the best place to put the truck so your customers notice it.
-Is it in front of the store or to the side?
+Is it in front of the store, to the side or competing with parking space?
 Think about whether you are blocking important signage or items (such as a door) from view.
 If you have the space, try out different locations until you find one that works best.

-Matt Geller isn’t alone in the opinion that c-store owners can identify the right food truck opportunity—be it owning it, leasing or working with a third-party operator on providing them space– with the right approach, planning and assistance.
-Gary Gabriel, a district manager for StrasGlobal who oversees a successful food truck program at a StrasGlobal location, says one mistake retailers make is featuring “the same menu at the truck that’s available in their store.
+Geller isn’t alone in the opinion that c-store owners can identify the right food truck opportunity—be it owning it, leasing or working with a third-party operator on providing them space– with the right approach, planning and assistance.
+Gary Gabriel, a district manager for StrasGlobal who oversees the food truck program at StrasGlobal locations, says one mistake retailers make is featuring “the same menu at the truck that’s available in their store.
 This takes sales away from the in-store menu, which is a lose-lose situation.”
 Gabriel says retailers who are considering buying, leasing, or giving space to a food truck should consult with experts like StrasGlobal.
 “Why start from scratch?”
 Gabriel asks.
+Gabriel’s latest experience with a Food Truck is at a location in Texas where the Food Truck owner pays $800 per month rent, buys his ice and drinks from the store and attracts a good number of locals stopping by for the tacos who also then shop at the store.
+It’s a win-win situation.

 One of the suggestions Gabriel provides is to “be consistent with the hours that the truck is open.
 If you make it available every day from 10 am to 3 pm, keep the same hours every day.
 It’s a mistake if a customer drives to your store because they think the food truck is open and they find that it is closed.
 With this, there is the chance that you will lose both a food truck customer and a store customer,” he says.